ian910297/deb-example/README.md

 ## [study]
 To study deb-series command, you need to understand the directory structure first.
 Except the debian directory, the rest of files belong to source of hello package.
 The debian directory is used to control deb-series command.

+* debian/rules
+  Set variables for makefile files, like CFLAGS, etc.
+* debian/control
+  Package description/configure file, which is similar to package.json when you develope JS applications.
+* debian/watch
+  The upstream location

+If you need more information you can read docs([Debian Developers' Manuals](https://www.debian.org/doc/devel-manuals#debmake-doc)) by yourself, I found that it's not really important to this exercise.

 ## [edit]
 You can use package maintainer scripts to interact with system during runing `apt install`.
 The rule is a little like git hook script and you should name the file under a specific rule, and they should be `postrm`, `prerm`, `preinst` or`postinst`.